 - Fluids– Keep sipping throughout the day to ensure you don’t become dehydrated.
 This is especially important when you lose fluid during vomiting.
 Avoiding tea and coffee which can also contribute to dehydration.

-- Herbal Tea– Check out this Calm Goddess Tea– A caffeine-free herbal tisane suitable for all stages of pregnancy with camomile and lemon balm.
+- Herbal Tea– A caffeine-free herbal tea suitable for all stages of pregnancy.

 - Smelly Foods– Strong odours and spicy food can be unbearable to the sensitive nose of a newly pregnant woman.